 We focus on providing you and your company with a solution that is not just innovated, but enhances the all-around performance within your walls.
 Take a look at our case studies below to see how we were able to help out businesses improve their current process.

-ICSI was commissioned to design and build a mock assembly line for the Nissan battery plant in Smyrna, TN.
+ICSI was commissioned to design and build a test training assembly line for the Nissan battery plant in Smyrna, TN.
 This facility manufactures the lithium-ion batteries used in Nissan’s new Leaf electric cars.

-The system we designed called for trainers to be able to disconnect or interrupt selected circuits inside lockable junction boxes, and then have the ability to trace down and pinpoint the problems.
+The system we designed called for trainers to be able to disconnect or interrupt selected circuits inside lockable junction boxes, and then have technicians trace down and pinpoint the problems.

 The completed system included: three robots; two computerized camera inspection systems; Multiple sensors & safety systems, all set up for new technicians to train on.

-Now Nissan has a Battery Testing Station with which to train its employees and this job.
-One of the most complicated ICSI has completed, it exceeded expectations and has positioned us for more work with Nissan.
+Now Nissan can safely and thoroughly train its battery assembly technicians offline.
+One of the most complicated test systems ICSI has completed, it has exceeded expectations and has positioned ICSi for more work with Nissan.